 The Tribunals (Scotland) Act 2014 introduced two tribunals, namely the First-tier Tribunal for Scotland and the Upper Tribunal for Scotland, collectively known as the Scottish Tribunals.
 The Tax Tribunals became part of this new structure on 24th April 2017, with the introduction of the First-tier Tribunal for Scotland Tax Chamber, while the Upper Tax Tribunal was amalgamated into the Upper Tribunal for Scotland.

 The First-tier Tribunal decides appeals against Revenue Scotland decisions, whereas the Upper Tribunal decides appeals on a point of law from decisions of the First-tier Tribunal, and the Scottish Courts and Tribunals Service (SCTS) provides administrative support for both.
-Please refer to The First-tier Tribunal for Scotland Tax Chamber (Procedure) Regulations 2017 for more detailed information and guidance.
+Please refer to The First-tier Tribunal for Scotland Tax Chamber (Procedure) Regulations 2017 and The Scottish Tribunals (Time Limits) Regulations 2016 for more detailed information and guidance.

 Further details regarding the first year of the Tax Tribunals can be found in the 2015/16 Annual Report.